-I started the #100dayproject because I wanted something to motivate me to create something everyday.
+I first did the #100dayproject in 2019 because I wanted something to motivate me to create something everyday.
 I wasn’t really concerned about how good the work was, just the act of showing up to make something everyday was what I needed.
 I chose a busy time of my life to do it (just had baby number 2) but I knew from the first time around that if I could give myself those 15 minutes everyday it would make me feel more like myself and hopefully give me a little breather from being mama.
-I thought it would be useful to review the process to share what I’ve learned and encourage others to do the project too.
-Here are my top 5 tips if you’re thinking of taking part.

 Don’t worry about it!

 First of all don’t take it too seriously – aim to make something everyday but if you don’t quite manage it then that’s ok too – the sky will not fall down.
 It took me a lot longer than 100 days to complete the project and that is absolutely fine.

 If you’re short on time like me then being organised is essential.
 I decided to do #100daysofmixedmediaflorals as my theme so I made sure that I had all of my materials in one place so I could just grab them and make something whenever the opportunity came up.
 Everything I need to make a collage fits in one pouch – including my sketchbook.

 Keep your theme broad enough to keep your interest for 100 days – it’s a long time and you don’t want to run out of steam.
 I started off focusing on Dandelions and a particular colour scheme.
 I also intended to follow a list of daily prompts which you may have seen in my earlier blog.
 However, I found this too restrictive and I ended up ditching the prompt list.
 I worked through a few main themes instead – coastal landscapes, floral bouquets and garden inspired work – always with florals in there.